loanlee/chord-intersections/README.md

 This Python script calculates the number of intersections between chords on a circle based on the given radians and identifiers.

+## Time Complexity

+The time complexity of the provided Python code can be broken down as follows:

+- **Input Processing**:
+  - Iterating through the input lists to create a dictionary: O(n), where n is the length of the input lists.

+- **Chord Intersection Calculation**:

+  - Nested loop to check for intersections: O(n^2), where n is the number of items in the list.

+Overall, the worst case time complexity of the code is O(n^2), where n is the length of the input lists.

 ## Requirements

 - Python 3.x